escodb/design/src/data-layout.md

 - A shard file consists of a list of items separated by newlines (`\n`).
 Shard files may have arbitrary names, and there may be an arbitrary number of them.
-  It is up to the VaultDB frontend to determine how many shards exist, and to map item paths onto shard IDs as it sees fit.
+  It is up to the EscoDB frontend to determine how many shards exist, and to map item paths onto shard IDs as it sees fit.

 - The first item is a JSON _metadata object_ that contains the file format version, i.e. `{"version":1}`.
 This item is stored in plaintext.